 Recent Faculty Scholarship

 The Library works with you to provide wide access to your scholarship through the Duke Law Scholarship Repository, and through submission to other major repositories such as SSRN.
 In addition, we regularly gather and publish notices of your recent scholarship.
-To notify us of items you want included in any of these resources, please contact Assistant Dean for Library Services Melanie Dunshee.
+To notify us of items you want included in any of these resources, please contact firstname.lastname@example.org.

 Interlibrary Loan & Document Delivery

 If you need an item you don’t see in our catalog or want an article you can’t find, we usually can obtain it for you from another library.
-You can use our online form, email the Interlibrary Loan department (firstname.lastname@example.org or email@example.com), or call 919-613-7121.
+You can use our online form, email the Interlibrary Loan department (email@example.com) or call (919) 613-7121.

 Research Lectures & Tutorials